TrustCloud launches native ServiceNow application to deliver enterprise-grade continuous control monitoring. Read more →

 Pros and cons of different risk assessment methodologies

 While the previous section focused on the comparison between quantitative and qualitative risk assessment, it’s essential to delve deeper into the specific pros and cons of each methodology to make an informed decision.
-Here’s a closer look at the advantages and limitations of the common risk assessment methodologies:

 1. Qualitative Risk Assessment